 Bilateral Economic Relations

-Kenya’s diversified economy has produced average annual GDP growth of five percent over the last decade, and an increasing number of American companies have established their regional or Africa-wide headquarters in Nairobi.
+Kenya’s diversified economy has produced average annual GDP growth of five percent over the last decade, and an increasing number of U.S. companies have established their regional or Africa-wide headquarters in Nairobi.
 Kenya remains East Africa’s largest and most important business, financial, and transportation hub, with 80 percent of East Africa’s trade flowing through Mombasa Port.
-The United States was the second largest destination for Kenya’s exports and the seventh largest source of its imports in 2019.
-More than 120,000 Americans visited the country in each of the last two years, making the United States the leading source of tourists to Kenya.
-New York-Nairobi direct flights launched in 2018.
-U.S. private sector interest in Kenya remains robust with numerous American companies engaged in Kenya, especially in the technology, consumer services, banking, and finance sectors.
+The United States is the largest destination for Kenya’s exports and the seventh largest source of its imports.
 Kenya enjoys preferential trade benefits under the African Growth and Opportunity Act.
 U.S. imports from Kenya include apparel, coffee, and tea.
-U.S. business investment is primarily in services, information technology, and the tourism industry.
-The United States also has signed trade and investment framework agreements with the East African Community and with the Common Market for Eastern and Southern Africa.
-Kenya is a member of both regional organizations.
+More than 120,000 U.S. citizens visited the country in each of the last two years, making the United States the leading source of tourists to Kenya.
+Launched in 2018, Kenya Airways’ three times per week New York-Nairobi direct flights provide seamless connections.
+U.S. private sector interest in Kenya remains robust, with numerous U.S. companies engaged in Kenya, especially in the technology, consumer goods, banking and finance, and healthcare sectors.
+The United States’ existing trade and investment framework agreements with both the East African Community and the Common Market for Eastern and Southern Africa include Kenya as a member state.

 Kenya’s Membership in International Organizations

 Kenya and the United States belong to a number of the same international organizations, including the United Nations, International Monetary Fund, World Bank, and World Trade Organization.
-In January 2021, Kenya began a two-year rotation on the UN Security Council as a non-permanent member.
+In January 2023, Kenya completes a two-year term as a non-permanent member of the UN Security Council.
+Kenya is also a member of several regional international organizations including the Common Market for Eastern and Southern Africa, the African Union, the Intergovernmental Authority on Development, and the East African Community.

 Kenya maintains an embassy in the United States at 2249 R Street NW, Washington, DC 20008 (tel.
 202-387-6101).